-The centre has one small park is a median in the centre of Guilfoyle Avenue.
+The centre has one small park as a median in the centre of Guilfoyle Avenue.
 Two other parks adjoin the centre.
 Foster Park includes a baby health centre Woollahra Preschool and the Local History Centre, with a park which is heavily compromised by its steepness.
-Steyne Park on the harbour is very well used and its facilities include two playing fields, a playground and Double Bay's only public toilet.
-It is also regularly used by the school children attending Double Bay Public School across William Street.
+Steyne Park on the harbour is very well used and its facilities include two playing fields, a playground and Double Bay's only public trilet it is also regularly used by the school children attending Double Bay Public School a ros; William Street.